wongatron/calendar/12-pluto.md

 Don't like the look and feel of the built-in standard blank theme / template?
 Use a different planet theme or design your own.

-See the ["Planet Templates"](https://github.com/planet-templates) site for more free themes / templates including:
+See the [Planet Templates](https://github.com/planet-templates) site for more free themes / templates including:

 - Blank - default templates; [more »](https://github.com/planet-templates/planet-blank)
 - News - 'river of news' style templates; [more »](https://github.com/planet-templates/planet-news)